biobankly/ukb-extract/readme.md

 1. **Table Extract (GUI method)** - This method can be challenging, even though it is meant to be straightforward.
 2. **Docker & R with Glue** - This is the method detailed in this repository.

+> [!IMPORTANT]
-To get started, you'll need to create a `field_list.txt` file to specify the columns (fields) you need.
+> To get started, you'll need to create a `field_list.txt` file to specify the columns (fields) you need.
 Eventually, there will be another repository to help you create this file, along with one to batch pull the entire phenotype dataset.

+> [!TIP]
-The UK Biobank field format follows this structure:
+> The UK Biobank field format follows this structure:

 ```
 p.<FIELD-ID>_i<INSTANCE-ID>_a<ARRAY-ID>